Rio Chama Wild and Scenic River

 Rules, Permit Stipulations and Other Requirements

-Permit violations will result in permit holder being restricted from having a Rio Chama Permit for 3 years.
+Permit violations may result in a 3-year suspension from obtaining a Rio Chama permit.

 Permit Printing